The Yoga Sequence -

 11: Downward Facing Dog/ Adho Mukha Svanasana

 From a tabletop position lift your hips up to the sky extending through your tailbone.
 Slowly begin to drop into your heels opening in the hamstrings & calves.
-If you have tight hamstrings, keep a slight bend to the knee.
+If you have tight hamstrings, keep a slight bend in the knee.
 Make sure to keep your fingers spread wide & palms grounded.
 Relax in the head & neck.
 Take 5 deep breaths.

 12: Low Lunge / Anjaneyasana

 Staying in the lunge, drop your back knee down in the ground.
 Draw the spine upward & place your palms on your front knee.
 Engaging the core, begin to bring the pelvis into neutral coming out of any low back compression.
-Take 5 deeps breaths as you feel the left hip flexor & groin opens.
+Take 5 deeps breaths as you feel the left hip flexor & groin open.

 Staying in the low lunge, move the upper body towards the right into a twist.
 Take the left hand to the right knee & let the right hand rest at the base of the back.
 Use the exhale to move further into the twist as you pull the belly button back towards the spine.
 Do not use your hand on the knee to aggressively deepen into the twist, let the deepening come from the low belly drawing inwards.
 Take 5 full breaths.
 Repeat 11-14 on other leg.